-130 German for Advanced Beginners (3)
+130 German for Advanced Beginners (4)

 Designed for students who have had some experience studying or speaking German but who need review and more extensive practice before continuing their studies at the intermediate level.
 Students enrolling in this course should know fundamental grammar points and be familiar with core vocabulary.
-This course fulfills the ILS foreign language requirement.
-Prerequisite: two years of high school Spanish with grades of C or higher.
-Students who have credit for GERM 120 or 125 may not receive credit for this course.
-Fall and Spring.
+The main focus of this course is on oral proficiency practice and exposure to German speaking countries and cultures.
+Students will use classroom time and engage in web-based assignments to practice listening, speaking, reading, writing, and grammar skills.
+This course fulfills the LAC Second Language requirement.
+Prerequisite: two units of high school German with grades of C or higher.
+Students who have credit for GERM 120 may not receive credit for this course.
+Spring.